tasomaniac/DevWidget/README.md

 Although the problem discovered above is not huge, it is missing in the Android ecosystem.
 And I couldn't find anything doing this.
 So I wrote one. :)

-Although it is not the most useful app, it does save you when you stuck in a browser where you want the native app to be open.
+Although it is not the most useful app, it does save you when you're stuck in a browser where you want the native app to be open.
 I hope you find it useful.

 License